 Multi-Age & Pre-K

-Our Multi-Age & Pre-K program is offered to children who are 3 and 4 years old by September 1st.
+Our Multi-Age & Pre-K program (the "Explorers" class) is offered to children who are 3 and 4 years old by September 1st.

 Children learn through group and individual activities, open-ended sensory experiences and discovery, creative expression and art, experimentation and problem-solving, team collaboration, and music enrichment.
 MDO teachers work to develop appropriate social behaviors and work habits that build confidence.
 Lessons focus on large and fine motor skills, math/science readiness, and language arts/reading readiness.
 Most importantly, learning is tons of fun!